vlang/v/README.md

 <img src='https://raw.githubusercontent.com/vlang/v/master/examples/tetris/screenshot.png' width=300>

+NB: In order to build Tetris or 2048 (or anything else using `sokol` or  `gg` graphics modules) on some Linux systems, you need to install `libxi-dev` and `libxcursor-dev` .

 If you plan to use the http package, you also need to install OpenSSL on non-Windows systems.

 ```bash